shivayyBaj/CareerForge-AI/README.md

 * 📤 **PDF Export**: Print-to-PDF ready using native CSS `@page` printing standards.
 * 💾 **Auto-Save & Persisted State**: Resume data persisted locally using a structured CRUD service layer.

 ### 🤖 2.
-AI Placement Coach
+AI Mock Interview
 * 📊 **ATS Analysis**: Instantly score your resume against any target job title with detailed strengths, weaknesses, and custom roadmap steps.
+* 🧑‍💼 **Humanized AI Interviewer Avatar**: A realistic face avatar with animated lip-sync — powered by Web Speech API viseme tracking — gives you the feel of a real interviewer sitting in front of you.
-* 🎙️ **Voice-Enabled Mock Interview**: Chat back-and-forth with an AI Interviewer using built-in speech-to-text recognition.
+* 🎙️ **Voice-Enabled Interview**: Speak your answers using built-in speech-to-text.
+The AI interviewer responds using a natural-sounding, human-like voice synthesis with tone variation.
-* 🗣️ **Audio Synthesis**: The interviewer speaks out loud using browser speech synthesis for a fully interactive experience.
-* 📈 **Interview Scorecard**: Receive a detailed AI-powered scorecard after completing your mock interview — with overall score, grade, verdict (Hire/No Hire), and category breakdowns (communication, technical, problem-solving, culture fit).
+* 📈 **Interview Scorecard**: Receive a detailed AI-powered scorecard after the interview — with overall score, grade, verdict (Hire/No Hire), and category breakdowns (communication, technical, problem-solving, culture fit).

 ### 💻 3.
 DSA Practice Arena
 * 📚 **Curated Problem Set**: Practice handpicked DSA problems spanning Arrays, Strings, Trees, Graphs, Dynamic Programming, and more.
 * 🖥️ **In-Browser Code Editor**: Write and run code in Python, JavaScript, Java, or C++ directly in the browser with syntax highlighting.
 * ✅ **Test Case Runner**: Run your solution against provided test cases and see pass/fail results instantly.
+* 🌳 **Tree & Linked List Support**: Test cases with `TreeNode` and `ListNode` inputs are now correctly serialized and injected into all four language runtimes — no more runtime errors on tree or linked list problems.
 * 🔍 **AI Code Review**: Get AI-powered feedback on correctness, bugs, time/space complexity, and a corrected solution if needed.
 * 💡 **AI Solution Generator**: Stuck?
 Request a complete, fully-explained optimal solution with approach, key insights, and a step-by-step walkthrough.
+* ⚠️ **Helpful Runtime Errors**: If a language compiler (Node.js, Java, g++) is not installed on your system, a clear message explains what to install instead of a cryptic error.

 ### 📝 4.
 AI Cover Letter Generator
 * 📋 **Context-Aware Generation**: Paste your resume and target job description to generate a tailored, professional cover letter in seconds.